 International dialling code: +389

 Transport and driving: Cars drive on the right-hand side of the road.
-Roads are not always in good condition and drivers often ignore pedestrian crossings and red lights.
+Expats should be aware that roads are not always in good condition and drivers often ignore pedestrian crossings and red lights.
 Macedonia has a well-developed bus system, and taxis are also a popular and affordable mode of transport.